binkley/homebrewery-files/scribes-supplies.md

 This black, red and gold ornamented lacquered case contains inkpots, quills, and sheaves of paper.
 To most, it functions as ordinary _Calligrapher&rsquo;s Supplies_.
 To one proficient and attuned, however, the tools reveal subtle magics and hint at greater secrets.
 These supplies can create magical pages, writings and markings.

 _**Magical Supplies.**_ Different inks, quills and papers in these supplies carry magical properties in addition to their mundane use.
 Otherwise, the item functions as _Calligrapher&rsquo;s Supplies_ for all checks and crafting.
+If any supplies are lost, stolen, or destroyed, you can replace them by spending 1 day after adding suitable mundane tools to your supplies.

 _**Limited Use.**_ Unless otherwise noted, each supply item can be used to create a magical effect once per [Long Rest](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#LongRest).
-After the effect occurs, a page, writing or marking becomes mundane but retains any words or symbols you made.
-After a Long Rest inkpots refill, quills resharpen, and sheaves of paper refill.
+After the effect occurs, pages, writings or markings become mundane but retain any words or symbols you made.
+After a Long Rest, the supplies restore themselves: inkpots refill, quills resharpen and sheaves of paper replenish.
+Magical effects do not function if you use inks, quills or papers from any source other than these supplies.

 _**Time Spent.**_ Writing a page with these tools&mdash;whether magical or mundane&mdash;takes 1 minute of [_Concentration_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Concentration).
 If your concentration is broken, the page is mundane and ruined, and expends any supply items involved.

 #### Epistolist

 These supplies include a mundane inexhaustible inkpot, quill, and sheaf of paper.
 They are sufficient for crafting a [_Spell Scroll_](https://www.dndbeyond.com/magic-items/9229085-spell-scroll) following the normal rules for cost, time, and requirements.
-If any of these are lost, stolen, or destroyed, you can replace them by spending 1 day after adding suitable mundane tools to your supplies.

 When crafting a _Spell Scroll_, you may also incorporate magical supply items from these supplies.
 The maximum spell level allowed depends on the rarity of the supplies (see the _Rarity and Contents_ table).
 If magical supplies are combined with a scroll, their effects resolve first, in the order chosen by the writer, and then the spell itself is cast.
 The spell is always cast normally regardless of supply effects.